The four kinds of software architecture diagramming tools

 3. The tooling landscape is constantly evolving, as products fine-tune their positioning and expand their feature sets.

-Software architecture diagrams serve different purposes depending on the stage of development, team workflows, and documentation needs.
-While all tools aim to visualize architecture, they differ in how diagrams are created, maintained, and updated over time.
+Software architecture diagrams serve different purposes depending on the SDLC (Software Development Life Cycle) stage, debugging workflows, and documentation needs.
+While all tools aim to visualize your system architecture, they differ in how diagrams are created, maintained, and updated over time.

 Here are the four main categories of diagramming tools: